 - which, consequently, frees you up to go get a really good cup of coffee before the next staff meeting.*

 *Comco does not endorse a specific brand of coffee or a specific coffee shop.
-But we do champion staff meeting survival tools and tactics.
+But we do champion survival tools and tactics for better staff meetings.

 Is a job shop making or processing your parts?
 Request “fresh abrasive” in your spec to get the right tolerance.
 Job shops tend to be more familiar with cabinet or grit blasting and less aware of the dangers of recycled micro-abrasives.